alexpeshe/SQL-and-Databases/README.md

 PDF files, such as research papers, books, or project documentation

+# Tools used:

+Mainly but not limited to the following:

+- PGadmin & PSQL

+- Azure Data Studio, SQL Server & TSQL

+- MySQL Workbench & Server (Previously)

+- SQLite

 # Documentation
 README.md: A markdown file providing an overview of the project, setup instructions, and usage guidelines Additional markdown files explaining specific aspects of the project